 The new entrepreneurs and those with EM-II registration need to click the button “For New Entrepreneurs who are not Registered yet as MSME or those with EM-II” shown on the home page for registering MSME.
 New registration of MSME is carried out by entering the Aadhaar card and PAN numbers.

 When clicking the button on the homepage of the government portal, it accordingly opens the page for registration.
-It asks the entrepreneur to enter the Aadhaar number and the name of the entrepreneur.
+It asks the entrepreneur to enter the Aadhaar number and the entrepreneur’s name.
 After feeding these details, the “Validate and Generate OTP (one-time-password) Button” will be clicked.
 The PAN verification page opens once this button is clicked and OTP is received and entered.

 However, the entrepreneur must enter the “Type of Organization” and the PAN number and click the “Validate PAN” button.
 The portal obtains the PAN details from the government databases and validates the PAN number of the entrepreneur.
 After verification of the PAN, the Udyam Registration form will appear, and the entrepreneurs need to fill in their enterprise’s personal details and details.